Volleyball

 In addition, to "be there, relaxed and cool, the passer must rehearse the multiple possibilities of moving to the ball in a quick reaction.
 In the Science of Volleyball, Dr. Karl McGown explains that the passer must be ready to move into the eight directions but use multiple patterns.

-I have personally used this method of training without the ball through mimicking the quick feet move forward, dropping the quick feet going backward, using the shuffle with a big first lunge step to the right and the left, moving diagonally forward to the right and the left and finally, dropping diagonally back to the right and the left, and immediately, angling the platform to the target.
+I have personally used this method of training without the ball by mimicking the quick feet moving forward, dropping the quick feet going backward, using the shuffle with a big first lunge step to the right and the left, moving diagonally forward to the right and the left and finally, dropping diagonally back to the right and the left, and immediately, angling the platform to the target.

 After practicing the ready position stance and acquiring good spatial coordination (personal space) in relation to the net and possible trajectories of the ball (serves flights), the player must practice their passing grips that could be adopted in every direction and possible final position, which include at their neutral zones or initial position.

 Before 1998, passers would assume a very low stance because serves would be performed at a higher angle because front row players could block the serve.
-But after 2000 because the trajectories of the serves changed because it was prohibited to block the serves, passers embraced the low trunk position with their legs slightly extended, so the angle of their platforms would deflect symmetrically to the angles of the serves, which were flat and very close to the net.
+But after 2000, because the trajectories of the serves changed because it was prohibited to block the serves, passers embraced the low trunk position with their legs slightly extended so the angle of their platforms would deflect symmetrically to the angles of the serves, which were flat and very close to the net.

-In an adaptation of the new rules of 1998, passers started to utilize their overhand patterns, alternating from the pass with the overhand set, or using the palms of their interlocked thumbs which I have called "crown" above the forehead.
+In an adaptation of the new rules of 1998, passers started to utilize their overhand patterns, alternating from the pass with the overhand set or using the palms of their interlocked thumbs, which I have called "crown" above the forehead.
 In the '80s and '90s, Dr. Karl McGown would use the "tomahawk" for the high serves, but I have adapted the use of two open hands interlocked by the thumbs to allow a soft and bigger surface area to contact and rebound the ball.

 The position to be on serve-receive as well as the ideal individual technique to perform a pass needs to be deliberately practiced using predictability and distribution of practice that will lead to successful experiences in passing.
 The deliberate practice in passing is critical to developing confident passers since frustration and fear are the two major enemies of a passer to become an expert.